AIoT-MLSys-Lab/FedAIoT/README.md

 aggregator module), `client_trainers` (ray actors for distributed training), `client_dataset_refs` (ray data references), `client_num_per_round` (Number of clients sampled per round; < total clients), `global_model`, `round_idx`, `scheduler`, `device` (cpu or gpu), it runs one round of federated learning following vanilla fed avg.
-The following federated learning algorithms are supported:
+The following federated learning algorithms are included in the benchmark:

 - FedAvg
 - FedAdam
-- Any combination of PyTorch optimizers at the client and server side

 Various training options and hyperparameters can be configured, such as the optimizer, learning rate, weight decay, epochs, and more.